Last updated on January 21st, 2019

 In addition, holding a registered trademark can prevent “unfair competition,” a term that includes imitations, knock offs, and other forms of unauthorized selling.
 This term also includes malicious imitation.

 Generally, there must be actual confusion to claim trademark infringement.
 However, if you don’t want to abandon your trademark, then you may want to still defend your trademark even in cases of minimal confusion.
-If you’re ever concerned about a likelihood of confusion, consult with a trademark attorney.

 Certain types of trademark use are considered fair use, despite being unauthorized.
 This means that the other party is acting in a legal manner not likely to result in confusion of your trademark with theirs.